 With several adjustable settings and the ability to save user drink preferences, the K-Supreme Plus offers nearly unapparelled customization for a single-serve brewer.
 Some of the options include five different drinks sizes ranging from 4 to 12 ounces, as well as three strength settings for those who prefer a bolder cup of coffee.
 You can even select between three temperature settings, though some customers say they wish the coffee was slightly hotter.

 Another advantage to the K-Supreme Plus is its large removable water reservoir; at 78 ounces, users can brew several cups before needing to refill it.
 Expect a little more flavor from this brewer too, as it's designed with Keurig's MultiStream Technology, which covers the K-Cup grounds more thoroughly than older models.

 The K-Café is the most versatile Keurig you can find, as well as one of the highest rated, which earns it our top spot.
 It lets users brew everything from lattes and cappuccinos to regular coffee in four different sizes.
-Those interested in a more affordable option should consider the K-Classic, an easy-to-use model that brews reliable coffee, fast.
+Those interested in a more affordable option should consider the K-Classic (view at Amazon), an easy-to-use model that brews reliable coffee, fast.